 by WEX Benefits

-Your employees who participate in a health savings account (HSA) can save money on a variety of mental health-related expenses.
+There are a variety of ways you can promote mental health in the office, and one way is to provide benefits that support your employees' needs.
+For example, your employees can use their health savings account (HSA) to improve their financial wellness and save money on a variety of mental health-related expenses.
 As part of Mental Health Awareness Month, we’ll walk through the HSA eligibility of these expenses.

 Mental counseling may qualify as an HSA-eligible expense if the counseling is as a result of a diagnosed medical condition.
 That means you may need to first seek a diagnosis from a doctor and get diagnosed in order to use your HSA funds on any counseling that follows.
 Marriage counseling, career counseling, life coaching, and parenting counseling do not qualify as HSA expenses.